mr-jaemin/GEtensor-app/README.md

 You may find this app particularly useful if you need:
 - An intuitive display of b-values from a tensor file.
 - Conversion of GE tensor data to FSL bval/bvec format.
-- A case when only tensor file id available, without access to valid DICOM files.
+- A case when only tensor file is available, without access to valid DICOM files.

 ## See in action, How to run it
 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://getensor.streamlit.app/)